grst/reportsrender/README.rst

 For the Rmarkdown render engine additionally
-(there is no need to install them if you are not going to use the Rmarkdown rendeirng engine:
+(there is no need to install them if you are not going to use the Rmarkdown rendeirng engine):

 * R and the following packages: